mmoran0032/essentials/CLEAN-CODE.md

 - Don't be cute or use puns.

 FUNCTIONS
 ---------

 - Should be small, do one thing, and contain one level of abstraction.

-- SHould have few (or no) arguments.
+- Should have few (or no) arguments.

 - Have no side effects.

 - Use exceptions instead of error codes.

 - Don't repeat in multiple places.

 COMMENTS
 --------